 It is also possible to catch the very early Shatabdi Express from New Delhi at 6 am, arrive in Agra at 8 am, then change for a Jaipur bound train.
 It’s about 4 hours by train from Agra Station.

 One side trip of note is Keoladeo NP near Bharatpur.
 It’s only 1.5hrs by bus from Agra.
 If the monsoon rains are good it floods, attracting vast flocks of migrant birds.
 The local guesthouses are cheap and pleasant.

 Traveling to India for the first time

-If you can speak English, travelling in India is very easy.
+If you can speak English, traveling in India is very easy.
 The hardest part for new visitors is the initial overwhelm.